nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Unpin Contact `unpin`

-Unpins a contact at a particular index from the top of the list to its original sorted position.
+Unpins a pinned contact at a particular index from the top of the list to its sorted position.

 ![unpin command](images/unpinCommand.png)